 GUARANTY AND INDEMNITY AGREEMENT

-THIS GUARANTY AND INDEMNITY AGREEMENT ("Agreement") is made as of December ____, 1999, by and among CATALYTICA, INC., a Delaware corporation ("Guarantor"), ENRON NORTH AMERICA CORP. a _______________ corporation and its successors and assigns (“ENRON”), and CATALYTICA COMBUSTION SYSTEMS, INC., a Delaware corporation (“CCSI”)
+THIS GUARANTY AND INDEMNITY AGREEMENT ("Agreement") is made as of December ____, 1999, by and among CATALYTICA, INC., a Delaware corporation ("Guarantor"), ENRON NORTH AMERICA CORP. a Delaware corporation and its successors and assigns (“ENA”), and CATALYTICA COMBUSTION SYSTEMS, INC., a Delaware corporation (“CCSI”).

 Recitals

-For the benefit of CCSI, a majority owned subsidiary of Guarantor, ENRON has agreed to enter into (i) that certain XONON Technology Implementation Agreement (the “XONON Agreement”) executed to be effective December _____, 1999, between, ENRON, General Electric Company (“GE”) and Westdeutsche Landesbank Girozentrale, New York Branch (the “Bank”) and (ii) that certain Option Repurchase Agreement (“Option Repurchase Agreement”) executed to be effective December _____, 1999, between, ENRON, and CCSI.
-Copies of the XONON Agreement and the Option Repurchase Agreement are attached hereto as Exhibits A and B, respectively.
+On the date hereof, ENA has entered into (i) that certain XONON Technology Implementation Agreement (the “XONON Agreement”) effective December _____, 1999, among ENA, General Electric Company (“GE”) and Westdeutsche Landesbank Girozentrale, New York Branch (the “Bank”) (ii) that certain Option Repurchase Agreement (“Option Repurchase Agreement”) effective December _____, 1999, between, ENA, and CCSI and that certain Confirmation with ENA related to the sale by ENA to CCSI of a spark spread derivative (the “Confirmation”), a copy of which is attached as Exhibit A to the Option Repurchase Agreement.
+A copy of the Option Repurchase Agreement is attached hereto as Exhibit A.

-Under the terms of the XONON Agreement, the Bank is required to pay to GE certain “Development Fund Payments” as more particularly specified in Section 2.1 of the XONON Agreement, following execution and delivery to the Bank by ENRON and GE of any of three “Joint Concurrence” documents, in the form and substance described in Section 4.1(ii) of the XONON Agreement and Exhibit A of the Option Repurchase Agreement, each evidencing fulfillment of certain milestones under the XONON Agreement (each a “Joint Concurrence”).
+Under the terms of the XONON Agreement, the Bank is required to pay to GE certain “Development Fund Payments” as more particularly specified in Section 2.1 of the XONON Agreement, following execution and delivery to the Bank by ENA and GE of any one of more of three “Joint Concurrence” documents with respect to development Milestones 1, 2 and 3 under the XONON Agreement, in the form and substance described in Section 4.1(ii) of the XONON Agreement and Exhibit A of the Option Repurchase Agreement, each evidencing fulfillment of certain technology development milestones under the XONON Agreement (each a “Joint Concurrence”).

-Under the terms of Exhibit A of the Option Repurchase Agreement, within two (2) days following receipt by CCSI of a Joint Concurrence, CCSI is required to pay to ENRON, a Premium Payment in installments equal to the Development Fund Payments to be paid by the Bank to GE with respect to such Joint Concurrence.
-(As used herein each such installment is referred to as a “Installment Premium Payment,” all such installments are referred to as the “Premium Payment,” and the unpaid amount of such installments owing under the Option Repurchase Agreement are referred to as the “Unpaid Premium Payment.”)
+Under the terms of the Confirmation , within two (2) days following receipt by CCSI of a Joint Concurrence with respect to Milestones 1 and 2 and on the date of receipt by CCSI of a Joint Concurrence with respect to Milestone 3, CCSI is required to pay to ENA, an installment of the Premium Payment (as used herein each such installment is referred to as a “Installment Premium Payment,” all such installments are referred to as the “Premium Payment,” and the unpaid amount of such installments owing under the Confirmation are referred to as the “Unpaid Premium Payment.”)

-As an inducement for ENRON to enter into the XONON Agreement and the Option Repurchase Agreement and execute the Joint Concurrence documents as and when appropriate under the XONON Agreement, the Guarantor (i) has agreed to guaranty the aforesaid reimbursement obligations of CCSI on the terms and conditions more particularly set forth below and (ii) has provided herewith a letter of credit in the maximum amount of Eight Million Seven Hundred Thousand Dollars ($8,700,000) issued by Chase ______________ (“Chase”) in the form of attached Exhibit___ (the “Letter of Credit”).
+As an inducement for ENA to enter into the XONON Agreement, the Option Repurchase Agreement and the Confirmation the Guarantor (i) has agreed to guaranty the aforesaid payment obligations of CCSI under the Confirmation on the terms and conditions more particularly set forth below and (ii) has provided herewith a letter of credit in the amount of Eight Million Seven Hundred Thousand Dollars ($8,700,000) plus the amount of other obligations that may become payable to ENA under the Confirmation issued by Chase ______________ (“Chase”) in the form of attached Exhibit___ (the “Letter of Credit”).

-The Letter of Credit is issued for the benefit of ENRON pursuant to the terms of that certain Credit Agreement, dated as of July 31, 1997, as amended and restated, by and among Guarantor, its majority owned subsidiary Catalytica Pharmaceuticals, Inc., a Delaware corporation (“Catalytica Pharmaceuticals”) and Chase Manhattan Bank, as administrative agent and documentation agent, and Chase Securities, Inc., as arranger (the “Credit Agreement”).
+The Letter of Credit is issued for the benefit of ENA pursuant to the terms of that certain Credit Agreement, dated as of July 31, 1997, as amended and restated, by and among Guarantor, its majority owned subsidiary Catalytica Pharmaceuticals, Inc., a Delaware corporation (“Catalytica Pharmaceuticals”) and Chase Manhattan Bank, as administrative agent and documentation agent, and Chase Securities, Inc., as arranger (the “Credit Agreement”).

-As an inducement for Guarantor to execute this Guaranty and Guarantor and Catalytica Pharmaceuticals to permit the issuance of the Letter of Credit pursuant to the Credit Agreement, CCSI has agreed to indemnify Guarantor and Catalytica Pharmaceuticals from any drawing made on the Letter of Credit in accordance with the terms and conditions of this Agreement.
+As an inducement for Guarantor to execute this Guaranty and Guarantor and Catalytica Pharmaceuticals to permit the issuance of the Letter of Credit pursuant to the Credit Agreement, subject to the obligations of CCSI to ENA under the Confirmation having been fully performed, CCSI has agreed to indemnify Guarantor and Catalytica Pharmaceuticals from any drawing made on the Letter of Credit in accordance with the terms and conditions of this Agreement.